onesky/api-documentation-platform/resources/item_attachment.md

 [Back to top](#item-attachment)

 ### Upload - upload an attachment
-Attachment name should be unique.
+Attachment (file) name should be unique.
 If name of newly uploaded file is found, the previously uploaded file will be replaced.

     POST https://platform.api.onesky.io/1/projects/:project_id/item-attachments